YBHwang/clova-developer-guide/en-JP/CEK/References/ClovaHomeInterface/Error_Interfaces.md

 # Error
-These error interfaces are used when the Clova Home extension returns errors to CEK: You can use the following error messages:
+Error interfaces are used when the Clova Home extension returns errors to CEK.
+You can use the error messages below.

 | Message name         | Type  | Description                                   |